-The constitution guarantees the freedom of religion and provides for the right of individuals to choose their religion, express and disseminate their religious beliefs, and participate in religious observances and ceremonies.
+The constitution provides for the freedom of religion and for the right of individuals to choose their religion, express and disseminate their religious beliefs, and participate in religious observances and ceremonies.
 The constitution maintains the separation of government and religion, stipulating religious organizations are prohibited from “interference” in state affairs.
-The Law on Religious Organizations and Religious Freedom requires all religious organizations, including those already registered under the previous law on religion, to reregister with the Ministry of Justice (MOJ) to operate legally, a process involving the concurrence of numerous government agencies.
-The law states the MOJ will not register a religious organization if its goals or activities contradict the country’s constitution or if it is not recognized as a religion by the State Commission on Religious Organizations and Expert Evaluation of Religious Information Resources (SCROEERIR), under the grand mufti’s leadership.
-The law also states the government may dissolve a religious organization for activities violating the lawful interests of the country’s citizens or for harming their “health and morale.”
+The religion law requires all religious organizations, including those previously registered under an earlier version of the law, to register with the Ministry of Justice (MOJ) to operate legally, a process also involving the concurrence of numerous government agencies.
+The law states the MOJ will not register a religious organization if its goals or activities contradict the country’s constitution or if it is not recognized as a religion by the relevant state body under the grand mufti’s leadership.
+The law also states that the government may dissolve a religious organization for activities violating the lawful interests of the country’s citizens or for harming their “health and morale.”
 It prohibits all activity by unregistered religious groups.
 According to the international religious freedom advocacy nongovernmental organization (NGO) Forum 18, 10 Jehovah’s Witnesses conscientious objectors were imprisoned for refusing military service.
 Authorities arrested and detained individuals, including members of religious communities, in harsh conditions.
 Forum 18 said there were more than 100 Muslim prisoners of conscience, most being held in the high-security Ovadan Depe Prison.
 According to Forum 18, in July the Supreme Court rejected the appeals of five Muslim men who were sentenced in 2017 to 12 years’ prison labor for meeting to pray and study the works of Turkish theologian Said Nursi.
 The government did not register any new religious groups during the year.
 The government does not offer civilian service alternatives for conscientious objectors, and in September rejected the UN Human Rights Council’s recommendation that it do so.
 Local human rights activists stated Ministry of National Security (MNB) and Ministry of Internal Affairs (MVD) officers responsible for fighting organized crime and terrorism continued to monitor members of religious minorities, including Christian groups, through telephonic and undercover surveillance.
-According to local religious communities and international advocacy groups, members of Jehovah’s Witnesses and Protestant groups continued to face harassment, torture, raids, fines, seizure of literature, and house searches.
-A court sentenced 18 men up to 25 years in prison in an apparent purge of individuals associated with the Turkish cleric Fethullah Gulen.
-An international NGO stated the men were reportedly tortured.
-Authorities arrested and tried army officers in the city of Serdar for propagating “nontraditional Islam,” sentencing them to lengthy prison terms.
-State institutions reportedly dismissed employees because of their engagement in religious activities, including prayer.
-The government did not register any new religious organizations during the year, but Forum 18 reported the government reregistered one Pentecostal community in Ashgabat and one in Dashoguz.
-The government continued to appoint all senior Muslim clerics, prevent the importation of religious literature, and create difficulties for religious groups attempting to purchase or lease buildings or land for religious purposes.
-Ethnic Turkmen who converted from Islam reported the government scrutinized them more closely than ethnic non-Turkmen converts.
+According to local religious communities and international advocacy groups, members of Jehovah’s Witnesses and Protestant groups continued to face harassment, raids, fines, seizure of literature, and house searches.
+The Jehovah’s Witnesses reported that authorities detained and questioned both adults and children regarding possessing religious material and participating in religious activities.
+The government continued to appoint all senior Muslim clerics, to prevent the importation of religious literature, and to create difficulties for religious groups attempting to purchase or lease buildings or land for religious purposes.
+Ethnic Turkmen who converted from Islam continued to say the government scrutinized them more closely than ethnic non-Turkmen converts.

-Individuals deviating from traditional religious beliefs and practices continued to report societal criticism and harassment, including denunciation by family members, friends, and neighbors for converting to a different religion.
-Members of registered Christian religious organizations reported continued hostility from acquaintances due to their religious affiliation.
+Individuals deviating from so-called “traditional” religious beliefs and practices continued to report societal criticism, harassment, and occasional physical violence, including denunciation by family members, friends, and neighbors for converting to a different religion.
+Members of registered Christian religious organizations continued to report ongoing hostility from acquaintances due to their religious affiliation.
 Ethnic Turkmen who had converted from Islam received more societal scrutiny than ethnic non-Turkmen converts and continued to be ostracized at community events, especially in rural areas, according to representatives of religious minorities.

-In meetings and official correspondence with government officials, the U.S. Ambassador, embassy representatives, and visiting U.S. government officials continued to express concern about arrests, harsh prison conditions (including overcrowding, lack of heat or air conditioning, poor food, lack of bathing facilities, and poor medical care), and detainment of members of religious communities.
-U.S. officials, including the Department of State Special Advisor for Religious Minorities, met with government officials and urged the government to improve its treatment of religious minorities, create civilian service alternatives to military service for conscientious objectors, clarify registration procedures for religious organizations, and lift restrictions on the importation and distribution of religious literature.
-In October the embassy held a roundtable discussion with various religious organizations to discuss the status of their reregistration, limitations to the importation of religious literature, and restrictions to their religious rights.
+In meetings and official correspondence with government officials, the U.S. Ambassador, embassy representatives, and visiting U.S. government officials continued to express concern about arrests and detention of members of religious communities, and harsh prison conditions.
+U.S. officials, including the Department of State Special Advisor for Religious Minorities, met with government officials and urged the government to improve its treatment of religious minorities, create civilian service alternatives to military service for conscientious objectors, clarify registration and reregistration procedures for religious organizations, and lift restrictions on the importation and distribution of religious literature.
+In October the embassy held a roundtable with various religious organizations to discuss the status of their reregistration, limitations to the importation of religious literature, and restrictions to their religious rights.

 Section I. Religious Demography

-The U.S. government estimates the total population at 5.4 million (July 2017 estimate).
+The U.S. government estimates the total population at 5.4 million (July 2018 estimate).
 According to U.S. government estimates, the country is 89 percent Muslim (mostly Sunni), 9 percent Eastern Orthodox, and 2 percent other.
 There are small communities of Jehovah’s Witnesses, Shia Muslims, Baha’is, Roman Catholics, the International Society for Krishna Consciousness, and evangelical Christians, including Baptists and Pentecostals.

-Most ethnic Russians and Armenians are Christian and generally are members of the Russian or Armenian Orthodox Churches, respectively.
+Most ethnic Russians and Armenians are Christian and generally are members of the Russian Orthodox Church or Armenian Apostolic Church.
 Some ethnic Russians and Armenians are also members of smaller religious groups.

 There are small pockets of Shia Muslims, made up of ethnic Iranians, Azeris, and Kurds, located along the border with Iran and in the western city of Turkmenbashy.

-According to recent estimates, 200-250 Jews live in the country.
+According to the Israeli embassy, 200-250 Jews live in the country.

 Section II.
 Status of Government Respect for Religious Freedom

-The constitution guarantees the freedom of religion and worship and provides for the right of individuals to choose their religion, express and disseminate their religious beliefs, and participate in religious observances and ceremonies.
+The constitution provides for freedom of religion and worship and for the right of individuals to choose their religion, express and disseminate their religious beliefs, and participate in religious observances and ceremonies.
 The constitution separates the roles of government and religion, stipulating religious organizations are prohibited from “interference” in state affairs or carrying out state functions.
 The constitution states public education shall be secular in nature.
-It guarantees the equality of citizens before the law regardless of their religious preference.
+It provides for the equality of citizens before the law regardless of their religious preference.

-The 2016 Law on Religious Organizations and Religious Freedom requires all religious organizations, including those that had registered previously, to register again with the MOJ to operate legally within the country.
-Unlike the previous statute, which differentiated between “religious groups” (with fewer than 50 members) and “religious organizations” (with 50 or more members), the current law omits mention of “religious groups” and permits only the registration of “religious organizations,” which must have at least 50 resident members above the age of 18.
+The 2016 Law on Religious Organizations and Religious Freedom requires all religious organizations, including those that had registered previously, to register with the MOJ to operate legally within the country.
+The law permits only the registration of “religious organizations,” which must have at least 50 resident members above the age of 18.
 The law defines a religious organization as a voluntary association of citizens affiliated with a religion, organized to conduct religious services and other rites and ceremonies, as well as to provide religious education, and registered in accordance with the country’s legislation.

-In order to register, organizations must submit to the SCROEERIR their contact information; proof of address; a statement requesting registration signed by the founders and board members of the organization; two copies of the organization’s charter; a registration fee of 200 manat ($57); and the names, addresses, and dates of birth of the organization’s founders.
-Once SCROEERIR endorses an application for registration, it is submitted to the MOJ, which coordinates an interministerial approval process involving the MFA, the MNB, MVD, and other government offices.
+To register, organizations must submit to SCROEERIR their contact information; proof of address; a statement requesting registration signed by the founders and board members of the organization; two copies of the organization’s charter; a registration fee of 200 manat ($57); and the names, addresses, and dates of birth of the organization’s founders.
+Once SCROEERIR endorses an application for registration, it is submitted to the MOJ, which coordinates an interministerial approval process involving the Ministry of Foreign Affairs (MFA), MNB, MVD, and other government offices.
 According to government procedures, the MOJ may additionally request biographic information on all the members of an organization applying for registration.
-The law states the leaders of registered religious organizations must be citizens who have received an “appropriate religious education,” but does not define that term.
+The law states that leaders of registered religious organizations must be citizens who have received an “appropriate religious education,” but does not define that term.
 Each branch of a registered religious organization must also register, and the registration process is the same as that which applies to the parent organization.

 The tax code stipulates registered religious organizations are exempt from taxes.

 The law states the MOJ will not register a religious organization if its goals or activities contradict the constitution or if SCROEERIR does not endorse its application.
 The law does not specify the standards SCROEERIR uses to make that determination.
 The law assigns the Office of the Prosecutor General to monitor the compliance of a religious organization with the constitution.
 The law specifies a court may suspend the activities of a religious organization if it determines the organization to be in violation of the constitution.
 The law also states that grounds for dissolution of a religious organization include activities “that violate the rights, freedoms, and lawful interests of citizens” or “harm their health and morale.”

 The administrative code covering religious organizations delineates a schedule of fines for conducting activities not described in a religious organization’s charter.